 Mark Fairbrother (MA student, Media and Public Engagement) aims to build media productions and products that challenge injustice, promote civil dialogue, and inspire collective action.
 His interests include entertainment media, dynamic education, and sustainable development throughout the Americas.
 Prior to his graduate work, he enjoyed lengthy stints in Latin America (y por eso sí habla español).
 He holds a bachelor’s degree in public relations and leadership from Central Michigan University.

 Brady McDonough (MA student, Media and Public Engagement) is interested in media representation of the Queer community in both niche and mainstream markets combined with the development of Queer culture and economy on a societal scale.
 His undergraduate work focused on subcultural appropriation of normative characters and symbols and performative sexuality.
 Aside from a service-based career, Brady also worked in radio, finance, and gender equity during his undergraduate experience.
 Brady holds a BA in Communications – Media Studies, Global Studies from the University of Wisconsin – Superior.

 Ryan Shea (undergraduate student, Computer Science) is interested in startups and new technologies.
 He has interned at local blockchain companies in Colorado and has organized events in the Boulder entrepreneurial community.
 When he’s not behind a screen, you can find him on the ski slopes or looking into a camera.

-- Lori Emerson - Associate professor of English and Intermedia Arts, Writing, and Performance, founding director of the Media Archaeology Lab
+- Lori Emerson (associate professor, English and Intermedia Arts, Writing, and Performance; founding director of the Media Archaeology Lab)

-- Steven Frost - Artist, instructor of Media Studies, host of Colorado Sewing Rebellion
+- Steven Frost (instructor, Media Studies; host of Colorado Sewing Rebellion)

-- Mark Meaney - Executive director of the Center for Ethics and Social Responsibility
+- Mark Meaney - (executive director, Center for Ethics and Social Responsibility)

 - Katy Fetters, #CPSTRONG